 Changing the properties of resources in the resource group

 Perform this procedure from any cluster node.

 The name of the node where the resource is STOP_FAILED

 The name of the resource and resource group that are in STOP_FAILED state

 This step might require that you kill processes or run commands that are specific to resource types or other commands.

 # clresource clear -f STOP_FAILED -n nodelist resource

 Specifies the flag name.

 Specifies a comma-separated list of the names of the nodes where the resource is in the STOP_FAILED state.
 The list may contain one node name or more than one node name.

-Specifies the name of the resource to switch offline.
+Specifies the name of the resource.